valentas-kurauskas/heterogeneous-population-epidemics/README.md

 For *G(n,p)* the blue line is the ["herd immunity threshold"](https://en.wikipedia.org/wiki/Herd_immunity#Mechanics) *1 - 1/R0*.
 If herd immunity is attained via "natural infection" as opposed to vaccination, the epidemic only begins to die out once this point is reached.
 The total infected fraction (the green line), or the fraction of vertices in the giant component, is quite a bit larger, it is the unique solution *ρ* of *1-ρ  = exp(-R0 ρ)* and *0 < ρ < 1*.

-In the terminology of graph theory the first chart shows the giant component size on the *y* axis as a function of the largest degree *b* on the *x* axis while other parameters, including the expectation of size-biased degree of a random vertex *E D^2/E D - 1* are kept fixed.
+In the terminology of graph theory the first chart shows the giant component size on the *y* axis as a function of the largest degree *b* on the *x* axis while other parameters, including R0, which is the expectation of size-biased degree of a random vertex *E D^2/E D - 1*, are kept fixed.

 My intuition of the "superspreader effect" is that the superspreaders are more likely to get infected first so the *effective growth rate* *Rt* is largest at the beginning.
 This is indeed the case in our toy configuration graph model [[1]](#1), corresponding to *b=10* in the above chart (66.88% infect 0, 30.00% infect 1, 3.12% infect 10):